skrey/yellow-extensions/source/help/en/adjusting-system.md

     └── system
         ├── extensions
         ├── layouts
-        ├── settings
         ├── themes
         └── trash

 The `extensions` folder contains installed extensions.
 You can use the `layouts` folder and the `themes` folder to adjust the appearance of your website.
-The `settings` folder contains configuration files.
 The `trash` folder contains deleted files.

 ## System settings

-The main configuration file is `system/settings/system.ini`.
+The main configuration file is `system/extensions/yellow-system.ini`.
 Here's an example:

     Sitename: Anna Svensson Design
     Author: Anna Svensson